UPC Codes: What They Are and How They Work

 What Is the Definition of a UPC Barcode?

-UPC codes make it easy to ring up products at a grocery store, track inventory, reorder stock that is running low, print receipts that show the products a customer has purchased, make coupons scannable by computers, and so on.
+UPC codes make it easy to ring up products at a grocery store, track inventory, reorder stock, print detailed receipts, make coupons scannable by computers, and so on.

 Technically, the term "UPC code" is incorrect, since you are saying "universal product code code," but many people use it anyway.
 If you want to be proper, you can simply call it a UPC.